 Can’t fill those empty shifts?
-Perhaps you have permanent roles for the right people, but you just can’t find the right people?
+Perhaps you have permanent roles for the right people, but you just can’t recruit the right people?

 Manufacturing is one of the longest-standing industries, yet we struggle to recruit top talent to fill our highly specialized jobs.
 Whether it’s finding casual labor to fill open shifts or hiring talent for permanent roles, the manufacturing and logistics industries are struggling to find the right people for the right jobs.